+6.1 Teaching

-- 6.1 Teaching - 6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the University's primary purpose.
+6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the University's primary purpose.
 Therefore, performance in teaching carries the greatest weight in the evaluation of faculty.
-All aspects of teaching, including preceptorial teaching as applicable tywill explose the transfer of the period of the control of the - 6.1.2 In broad terms, excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teractrianghteshniques, and methodologies of the disciplines - 6.1.2.2 Sound course design and delivery in all teaching assignments-whether program or General Studies, introductory or advanced offerings-as evident in clear should be published in appropriate scholarly/creative journals or venues, whether print or electronic.
+All aspects of teaching, including preceptorial teaching as applicable, will be evaluated in order to gain a clear understanding of should be published in appropriate scholarly/creative journals or venues, whether print or electronic.
 Some assessment should be made as to the quality of the journal in which the piece appears, in particular, its scholarly/creative reputation and whether or not the journal or proceedings are peer reviewed.